Mukesh-982/NetflixGPT/README.md

 - Form validation
 - Firebase setup for Authentication
 - Create a sign up user account
+- Implemented sign in user api
+- Created Redux store with userSlice

 ## Features of our NetflixGPT